ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-asedeno-masque-connect-ethernet.md

 # Context Identifiers

-The mechanism for proxying Ethernet in HTTP defined in this document allows futer extensions to exchange HTTP Datagrams that carry different semantics from Ethernet frames.
+The mechanism for proxying Ethernet in HTTP defined in this document allows future extensions to exchange HTTP Datagrams that carry different semantics from Ethernet frames.
 Some of these extensions can augment Ethernet payloads with additional data or compress Ethernet frame header fields, while others can exchange data that is completely separate from Ethernet payloads.
 In order to